Fire and rescue services

 If, despite our advice, you travel by road from Ukraine to Poland, you may face additional security measures when crossing the border.
 See 'Safety' section above and the Ukraine travel advice for more information.

-On 12 October, the new European Union's (EU) European Entry/Exit System (EES) for registering all non-EU nationals, including Australians, travelling in or out of the Schengen area, starts.
+The European Union's (EU) Entry/Exit System (EES) for registering all non-EU nationals, including Australians, travelling in or out of the Schengen area, has started.

 European countries using the EES will gradually introduce the system at their external borders.
 Data collection will be introduced at border crossing points with full implementation by 10 April 2026.